Correctional Officer

 First I ever heard of it.
 Virtually all inmates parole.
 They are required by law to return to their county of commitment and check in with their parole agent within 24 hours.
 You are no more or less likely to meet a former inmate if you live two miles from the prison that in you live 50 miles away.
 Sounds bogus to me.

-Asked by Cason almost 12 years ago
+Asked by anthony about 12 years ago